 My grandfather has paranoia and thinks everyone is infected.

 Whether this paranoia has been medically diagnosed or is a new behaviour and difficult to manage, do speak with his GP about possible strategies.
 You do need to be cautious as it may only be a quite natural reaction to what is a frightening situation.
 Reassure your grandfather about what is happening and why.
 Ensure others who need to see him such as carers understand the situation.
-Explain to him and demonstrate the government's social distancing guidance.
+Explain to him and demonstrate the government's Staying Alert and safe (social distancing) guidance.
 Seek medical advice from NHS 111 online if required.

 My children are spending increasing amounts of time on the internet whilst we are working from home: how can we be sure that they are staying safe?